Workplace Burnout… My true story!

 It started around two years back

 Eighteen months before making these comments, I was transferred to company headquarters from a subsidiary.
-My new job was to revamp the company’s control systems, which, because of reorganization, were in disarray.
+My new job was to revamp the company’s control systems, which, because of revamp, were in disarray.

-When I reported to headquarters, top management immediately recruited me to serve as a key staff figure.
-Because I was not in competition with line executives, I was the only staff person who interviewed with both the other executives and the chief executive officer.
-And because the top managers trusted me, they gave my recommendations serious attention.
-My job filled my heart up, and I was honored to be the captain of that particular vessel.
+When I reported to headquarters, top management immediately recruited me to serve as a key mediatory.
+I was not in competition with line executives, I was the only staff person who interviewed and the communication channel between other executives and the chief executive officer.
+And since the company board representatives trusted me, they gave my recommendations serious attention.
+My job filled my heart up, and I was honoured to be the captain of that particular vessel.

-Furthermore, because my family could not move until my youngest child finished his school, I had to commute on weekends to my family hundreds of km away.
-As I tried to perform the job that had been thrust on me and to support the CEO, who was counting heavily on my competence, I felt lonely, hassled, and burdened.
+Furthermore, because my family could not move until my youngest child finished his school, I had to commute on weekends to my family, hundreds of kms away.
+The commute, neglect of family responsibilities and the pressure of living upto the work expectations, it took a toll on my psyche.
+I started to feel lonely, stressed, hassled, burdened and always short of time.

-I was stressed.
-I was totally fatigued and burnt out
+It stressed me out.
+I was totally fatigued and felt burnt out…